Peter Caddick-Adams

-Peter Caddick-Adams TD, VR, FRHistS, FRGS (born 1960) is a British academic historian, author and broadcaster who specializes in military history.
+Peter Caddick-Adams TD, VR, FRHistS, FRGS (born 1960) is a British academic historian, author and broadcaster who is specialized in military history.
 He is known for books on 20th-century warfare, television work, and battlefield tours.

 Background

-He is the son of John Caddick-Adams and Joy Mary Caddick-Adams (née Martin), and grandson of Major Charles Caddick-Adams, JP, all of Brampton Lodge, Newcastle-under-Lyme, in the county of Staffordshire.
-His grandfather and great-uncle, Captain Thomas Geoffrey Caddick-Adams, were both awarded the Military Cross during World War I serving with the North Staffordshire Regiment.
+Peter Caddick-Adams is the son of John Caddick-Adams and Joy Mary Caddick-Adams (née Martin), and grandson of Major Charles Caddick-Adams, JP, all of Brampton Lodge, Newcastle-under-Lyme, in the county of Staffordshire.
+His grandfather and great-uncle, Captain Thomas Geoffrey Caddick-Adams, were awarded the Military Cross during World War I serving with the North Staffordshire Regiment.

 Military career

-He was born in Chelsea, and educated between 1974 and 1978 at Shrewsbury School in Shropshire.
+Caddick-Adams was born in Chelsea, and educated between 1974 and 1978 at Shrewsbury School in Shropshire.
 He then attended the Royal Military Academy Sandhurst, where he studied under Professor Richard Holmes, later his director and mentor at Cranfield University.
 He was commissioned into the Staffordshire Regiment, a regular regiment of the British Army, in 1979.
 This was a regiment in which several family members had served.
 He joined The Queen's Own Mercian Yeomanry (amalgamated in 1992 into The Royal Mercian and Lancastrian Yeomanry), a cavalry unit of the British Territorial Army, in 1985, was promoted captain in 1994 and major in 2000.
 He was awarded the Territorial Decoration in 1998.

 In 1996–1997, Caddick-Adams was mobilised as an army reservist and served as the official NATO and SHAPE Historian in Bosnia with the Implementation Force (IFOR) and Stabilisation Force (SFOR) peace keeping missions, based in Sarajevo.
 He was attached to the staff of the US commander, General William W. Crouch.
 He wrote about some of his experiences in 1998.

 In 2003, Caddick-Adams served in Operation Telic, during the Iraq War, with the Media Operations Group as a mobilised Reservist, based at CENTCOM in Qatar and later in Basra, where he was on the staff of the UK Contingent commander (Air Marshal Brian Burridge) and at the USAF Tallil Air Base at Nasiriyah, near the ancient city of Ur, which he visited.
 He also reported for The Sandy Times forces newspaper.